hotosm/fAIr/docs/progress/milestones.md

 - **63** unique Gurus deployed globally.
 - **5 of 12** deployment locations secured; further locations are in the pipeline, including 4 being set up in the Philippines.
-- Target: locations deployment-ready with imagery reviewed by **10 October 2026**.

-Mapping outputs across the first four deployments:
+Mapping outputs across the five deployments:

 | Output            | Count  |
 | ----------------- | ------ |